Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake/getting_started_with_snowflake.md

 ### Logging into the Snowflake User Interface (UI)

 Open a browser window and enter the URL of your Snowflake 30-day trial environment that was sent with your registration email.

-You should see the following login dialog​.
 Enter the username and password that you specified during the registration:

 ![login screen](assets/3UIStory_1.png)